Christina Dodd Tells You THE BEST WAY TO WRITE A BOOK

 — Kristin Hannah writes with a pen on lined yellow sheets.
 She writes a synopsis and then says she mostly ignores it.

-— Jayne Ann Krentz (who is also Amanda Quick and Jayne Castle) starts with a concept and says her best ideas don’t occur until she’s actually into the book.
+— Jayne Ann Krentz (who is also Amanda Quick) starts with a concept and says her best ideas don’t occur until she’s actually into the book.
 She writes three books a year without knowing where she’s going to end up.

 — Julia Quinn uses a character-driven synopsis…and incentives, like massages and cruises.